dypfinal/S-Kare-Skin-Cancer-Detection/README.md

 ## Overview

-This repository contains the code for a comprehensive skin cancer detection and consultation system.
+This repository contains the code for a comprehensive skin cancer detection.
 The application leverages advanced NLP techniques and image analysis to provide an efficient and user-friendly solution for patients concerned about skin health.
 Key features include an NLP chatbot, image upload and analysis, and consultation booking for high-risk predictions.

 ## Features